Treatment of melanoma skin cancer, by stage

 Melanoma might come back in the skin near the site of the original tumor, sometimes even in the scar from the surgery.
 In general, these local (skin) recurrences are treated with surgery similar to what would be recommended for a primary melanoma.
 This might include a sentinel lymph node biopsy.
-Depending on the thickness and location of the tumor, other treatments may be considered, such as isolated limb perfusion chemotherapy; radiation therapy; or local immunotherapy treatments such as tumor injection with the T-VEC vaccine (Imlygic), BCG vaccine, interferon, or interleukin-2; or even systemic treatments such as immunotherapy, targeted therapy, or chemotherapy.
+Depending on the thickness and location of the tumor, other treatments may be considered, such as isolated limb perfusion chemotherapy; radiation therapy; or local immunotherapy treatments such as tumor injection with the T-VEC vaccine (Imlygic), BCG vaccine, interferon, or interleukin-2.
+Systemic treatments such as immunotherapy, targeted therapy, or chemotherapy might also be options.

-If nearby lymph nodes weren’t removed during the initial treatment, the melanoma might come back in these nearby lymph nodes.
+If nearby lymph nodes weren’t removed during the initial treatment, the melanoma might come back in these lymph nodes.
 Lymph node recurrence is treated by lymph node dissection if it can be done, sometimes followed by treatments such as interferon or radiation therapy.
 If surgery is not an option, radiation therapy or systemic treatment (immunotherapy, targeted therapy, or chemo) can be used.

 Melanoma can also come back in distant parts of the body.
 Almost any organ can be affected.
 Most often, the melanoma will come back in the lungs, bones, liver, or brain.
 Treatment for these recurrences is generally the same as for stage IV melanoma (see above).
 Melanomas that recur on an arm or leg may be treated with isolated limb perfusion chemotherapy.

 Melanoma that comes back in the brain can be hard to treat.
 Single tumors can sometimes be removed by surgery.
 Radiation therapy to the brain (stereotactic radiosurgery or whole brain radiation therapy) may help as well.
 Systemic treatments (immunotherapy, targeted therapy, or chemo) might also be tried.

 As with other stages of melanoma, people with recurrent melanoma may want to think about taking part in a clinical trial.

 Last Medical Review: 05/19/2016